AustinSecurity/Digispark-Files/README.md

 This is for the YouTube Series on the YouTube Channel Austin Security Tips.
 You can check the playlist [here](https://www.youtube.com/playlist?list=PLpc5XEvr-NNxXCnGspldGtvSJhcoYPDs6).

 ## What and Where to buy
-You have to get the Digispark ATTINY85 or newer, which you can buy for $1.50 [here](https://www.ebay.com/itm/Digispark-Kickstarter-ATTINY85-Arduino-General-Micro-USB-Development-Board/142062832671).
+You have to get the Digispark ATTINY85 or newer, which you can buy for $1.50 USD [here](https://www.ebay.com/itm/Digispark-Kickstarter-ATTINY85-Arduino-General-Micro-USB-Development-Board/142062832671).

 ## Files Currently Here